Contents

 By enforcing purchasing policies automatically, we can ensure that every purchase follows the approved guidelines, reducing the risk of unauthorized or non-compliant purchases.
 Overall, automation makes purchasing more secure and accurate, protecting against fraud and human errors.

-Better Relationships WIth Suppliers
+Better Long Term Relationships With Suppliers

 When we automate our purchasing process, it helps us build better relationships with our suppliers.